syncfusion-content/maui-docs/MAUI/Rating/Getting-Started.md

 ![SfRating Getting Started ](images/getting-started.png)

-N>
-* Get the complete getting started sample from [GitHub](https://github.com/SyncfusionExamples/maui-rating-samples) link.
+The complete Getting Started sample is available in this [link.](https://github.com/SyncfusionExamples/maui-rating-samples)

-* You can refer to our [.NET MAUI Rating](https://www.syncfusion.com/maui-controls/maui-rating) feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI Rating Example](https://github.com/syncfusion/maui-demos/tree/master) that shows you how to render the Rating in .NET MAUI.
+N> You can refer to our [.NET MAUI Rating](https://www.syncfusion.com/maui-controls/maui-rating) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI Rating Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Inputs/SampleBrowser.Maui.Inputs/Samples/Rating/RatingGettingStarted/) that shows you how to render the Rating in .NET MAUI.